-\You should print your proposal and bring it to lab for approval.\

-(see next page for written report format)
+You should print 2 copies of your proposal and bring them to lab for approval.
+Do not collect any data until your proposal has been approved. (see next page for written and oral report format)

 Inquiry Written Report Format:

 The written report for your inquiries will be formatted similarly to a scientific research article.
 I have included the basic information that you need in each section.